working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 MM-Code ::= OCTET STRING (SIZE (1))
 ```

-In the same manor as `BIT STRING` both values below are valid
+In the same manner as `BIT STRING` both values below are valid
 instances of `MM-Code`:

 ```